miku/nntour/README.md

 ![](https://raw.githubusercontent.com/miku/nntour/master/gifs/random-weight-updates-12-misses-30-steps.gif?token=AADRycwXZArATTxIvSy-FbFoUP69glGIks5YMznTwA%3D%3D)

 Not too bad, but this data set is also quite simple.
-Random weight would not work well in more complated settings.
+Random weights would not work well in more complated settings.

 Pocket algorithm
 ----------------

-Variation of the perceptron learning algorithm, that works with non-separable data too.
-Use the PLA for separable data, but remember the weights, that led to the lowest number of misclassifations.
+The pocket algorithm is a variation of the perceptron learning algorithm (PLA), that works with non-separable data, too.
+Use the PLA as before, but *remember* the weights, that led to the lowest number of misclassifations.

-We iterate 50 times, the draw the best weight found so far.
+We iterate 50 times, then draw the best weights found so far.

 ```shell
 $ make pocket.gif